carmen-martin/carmen-martin/README.md

 ### Hey, I'm Carmen 👋🏻

-🎓 BSc in Fundamental Physics at UCM
+🎓 Graduated in Fundamental Physics at UCM

 📚 I’m currently studying MSc in Physics of Data at UNIPD